 If you are more interested in a well-built treadmill that will simply be a treadmill and not an in-home gym with a workout coach, then the TRX 4500 is a treadmill to consider.
-Yet, since the TRX 4500 does not have the strongest build or the most valuable programming, we have dubbed the TRX 4500 Runner-Up in our 2020 Best Buy race for the $700 to $999 dollar range.
+Yet, since the TRX 4500 does not have the strongest build or the most valuable programming, we have dubbed the TRX 4500 First Place Winner in our 2021 Best Buy race for the $700 to $999 dollar range.

 Before we can get into the nitty-gritty features, let’s first look at the TRX 4500 treadmill’s other features so we can understand this Xterra treadmill.
 First, we see that Xterra advertises the TRX 4500’s ‘oversized 7.5”bright blue backlit LCD display.”
 We would like to poke a hole in this embellishment bubble.
 Xterra has spent more of their TRX 4500 budget on the treadmill’s build and utility-features which left the TRX 4500 lacking in the electronics department.
 Xterra included a basic, Game-Boy-like display that is nowhere near the value of other HD Touchscreen displays on the market.
 But, in order to make the TRX 4500’s display seem better, Xterra has described it as this oversized blue backlit display.
 Next, you may see the XTRASoft deck cushioning technology.
 Xterra is not known for their shock absorption design like other treadmill companies.
 This is not to say that the TRX 4500’s cushioning is inexpensive.
 Rather, the TRX 4500 ‘s shock absorbers are standard for this price range and Xterra decided to embellish them with some marketing titles.